 - Define the strategy and find the idea

 - Create the buzz with the right tool: video, photo…

 A beautiful video is a good way to create buzz for example.

-Fancy Cellar is a company who sells wine online, who created a buzz with a video shared by Key Opinion Leaders.
+Fancy Cellar is a company that sells wine online and created a buzz with a video shared by Key Opinion Leaders.
 Here is the video:

-These tips will help you to sell wine in general in China, and you can have more information in this article about 10 tips to marketing your wine in China.
+These tips will help you to sell wine in general in China, and you can have more information in this article on How to Make Your First Million in the Wine Industry in China.